hustcer/nushell.github.io/.ebook-pub/commands/path_join.md

 ## Parameters

-- `...rest`: Path to append to the input
+- `...rest`: Path to append to the input.

 ## Input/output types: